There is quite a lot of confusion about The DEFCON Warning System, so we put together this FAQ which will hopefully help quell some of it.

 DEFCON 2 – Orange

 Hostilities have or are about to break out.
-There is the possibility of a nuclear strike against the United States.
+There is the possibility of a nuclear strike.
 Updates will be given every day with immediate updates issued as the situation warrants.

 Check your inventory.
 Anything you lack in food or supplies you should make up for now.
 Get as much as you can.
 Make several trips if you have to.
 Remember, put it on the credit card.
 If you have a bank account, close it and hold all the cash in your shelter or other safe place.